hungvucoding/hungvucoding/README.md

-## 👋 Hi there
+## 👋 Hi there!
+I'm Hung Vu
-I'm Hung Vu - someone who is passionate about learning data, as I’ve always loved discovering the insights and stories hidden behind the numbers.
+I'm passionate about learning data, discovering the insights and stories hidden behind the numbers.

 ---